Corporate Governance Seal

 c.
 Does the GOCC have training and development programmes for its employees?

-The TPB PHRDD has 2022 approved annual Training Plan and Work Program Calendar for continous learning and development to address the competency gaps of all TPB employees
+The TPB PHRDD has an approved 2024 Training Plan and Work Program Calendar for the continuous learning and development of its employees in order to address competency gaps and health and wellness concerns

 d.
 Does the GOCC publish data on training and development programmes for its employees?